Deep BSVIEs Parametrization and Learning-Based Applications: Applications

 Figure \ref{fig:loss_subplots} shows the evolution of the training loss across iterations at selected time steps.
 Due to the localized nature of the algorithm, the loss is computed separately at each iteration based on the current time step.
 We therefore report representative time steps only, as the loss at other time steps displays qualitatively similar behavior.\\

 With the network parameters selected as described in Section \ref{sec:algo}, the resulting approximation errors, measured according to the metrics defined in Equations \eqref{eq:err} and \eqref{eq:rel_err}, are summarized in Table \ref{tab:err}.
-To provide further insight into the temporal behavior of the approximation errors, Figure \ref{fig:error_visualization} depicts the evolution of two distinct mean squared errors as functions of time.
+To provide further insight into the temporal behavior of the approximation errors, Figure \ref{fig:error_visualization} depicts the evolution of the mean squared errors as functions of time.
 The left plot shows the mean squared error for the \(Y\)-component, defined as the expected squared difference between the true and estimated \(Y\) averaged over sample paths and plotted over time.
-The right plots display focus on the full two-dimensional error surface for the matrix-valued process \(Z(t_n, t_k)\) over the time grid, where the domain is restricted to \(k \geq n\) to respect the inherent causality and triangular structure of the time indices.
+The right plots display focus on the full two-dimensional error surface for the matrix valued process \(Z(t_i, t_j)\) over the time grid and all the spatial components, where the domain is restricted to \(j \geq i\) to respect the inherent causality and triangular structure of the time indices.